 1. Mental Health

-Meditation when practiced regularly can positively impact your mental health.
-Many sources of anxiety come from events that have happened in the past, or from feared events that may or may or may not occur.
-By living in the moment, you will spend less time worrying about the past and future (which drains your energy) and instead focus on dealing with any challenges as they occur.
+Meditation when practiced regularly, can positively impact your mental health.
+Depression occurs due to unresolved emotions that have be repressed from the past or by feeling trapped in your current situation.
+Anxiety comes from fearing future events, that may or may not occur.
+By living in the present, you spend less time worrying about the past and future (which drains your energy) and instead focus on dealing with any challenges as they occur.

 2. Physical Health

-Stress at consistently high levels can be detrimental to your physical health.
-This is because your body when stressed is in a state of survival, that is fight or flight.
-When we are in survival mode hormones such as adrenaline and cortisol are released to allow us to run or attack in a threatening situation.
-The problem is that the threatening situations of modern life are usually in our mind in the form of worry or fear.
+High level, ongoing stress can be detrimental to your physical health.
+This is because your body when stressed is in a state of survival, that is fight or flight (as we touched on above).
+When you are in survival mode, hormones such as adrenaline and cortisol, are released into your bloodstream, to give you the energy boost you need to escape from a threatening situation.
+The problem is, however, threatening situations of modern time are usually in our mind, in the form of worry and fear.

-We don’t need to physically run or attack and the excess of adrenaline and cortisol is left in our body.
-According to the Mayo Clinic the long-term activation of the survival response — and the subsequent overexposure to cortisol and other stress hormones — can disrupt almost all your body’s processes.
-This puts you at increased risk of numerous health problems, including:
+You usually don’t need to physically run or attack, in a modern-day threatening situation.
+As a result the excess of adrenaline and cortisol is left in your body.
+According to the Mayo Clinic the long-term activation of the survival response—and the subsequent overexposure to cortisol and other stress hormones—can disrupt almost all your body’s processes.
+This can put you at increased risk of numerous health problems, including: